yishus/barbecue/README.md

 # barbecue

-Barbecue is tool for structured AI workflows, inspired by [Roast](https://github.com/Shopify/roast).
+Barbecue is a tool for structured AI workflows, inspired by [Roast](https://github.com/Shopify/roast).